afzaldepllc/digi-era-pro/Z- Docuuments-folder/LEAD_CLIENT_PROJECT_TASK_MODULES_IMPLEMENTAION.md

 There should be two main section in the lead create page:
-For client basic info like name email and some other fields For project basic info like name,some other important fields for project related info In the leads page there should be some statuses like active ,inactive, Qualified,Unqualified or some other important and in the create case two active and inactive should be enable
+For client basic info like name email and some other fields For project basic info like name,some other important fields for project related info In the leads page there should be some statuses like active ,inactive, qualified,unqualified or some other important and in the create case two active and inactive should be enable
 When the lead is created with the active status then in the edit page we can change the status to the qualified and there should be only the  active, inactive and qualified statuses enabled when the current lead is not already qualified, if already qualified just the unqualified status should be enabled.
 When lead status changed to the Qualified with the confirmation than a user create with client role alongwith the basic lead data from the current lead and with the qualified status and navigate to the new created client edit page
 In the client page edit page, there are active, inactive ,qualified and unqualified status.With some other important fields along the password field(optional).if update with the password than new created clients also login the crm for his portal using his own credentials